 Mabel Cobos, MA, Co-Country Coordinator, Chile

-Mabel is a Chilean-Ecuadorian English and Japanese translator, born in Quito, Ecuador, but based in Santiago, Chile.
-She holds a BA in linguistics applied to translation and an MA in international studies from the University of Santiago of Chile.
-She holds a diploma in economic, social, and cultural rights and public policies from the Henry Dunant Foundation and a diploma in memory, education, and human rights from the University of Chile.
-Mabel has worked in the fields of translation, interpreting, research, and education.
-She is been involved in different grassroots organizations and is currently a member of the Migrant Action Movement (Movimiento Acción Migrante – MAM), a group of migrant organizations formed with the aim of defending and promoting the human rights of the migrant community in Chile.
+Mabel is a Chilean‐Ecuadorian English and Japanese translator, born in Quito, Ecuador, but based in Santiago, Chile.
+She holds a Bachelor in Linguistics Applied to Translation and a Master in International Studies from the University of Santiago of Chile.
+She is trained in memory, education and human rights and for the past 10 years has worked in the fields of translation, interpreting, research and university teaching.
+Mabel is the Coordinator of the Education and Human Rights area at the Observatorio Ciudadano, a leading human rights NGO in Chile, where she also serves as consultant in migration and interculturality matters, thanks to her active involvement as a member in the Migrant Action Movement (Movimiento Acción Migrante – MAM), an organization that promotes and advocates migrants rights in Chile.

 Yanik Shrestha, Country Coordinator, Nepal